 Costa Rica is a stunning country to visit.
-Richer by far than her surrounding neighbours, but with immense natural resources.
+Richer by far than her surrounding neighbors, but with immense natural resources.
 Costa Rica is an easy country to travel around, with a little forward planning.
 So here are our recommendations and tips for things that you need to do before you go to Costa Rica.
-Welcome to our Cost Rica Travel Checklist and Travel tips.
+Welcome to our Costa Rica Travel Checklist and Travel tips.

 Check the Entry requirements for Costa Rica – Visas

 Whilst citizens of most countries do not need a visa to travel to Costa Rica, what is key is the number of days that you are allowed to stay in the country.
-There is also a strict requirement for proof of onward travel.
+Costa Rica’s Travel requirements include a strict requirement for proof of onward travel.
 This is specifically enforced if you are flying into the country.

 We do not, as British Citizens, currently need a visa and we can stay up to 90 days in Costa Rica.
 We always check with the UK Foreign and Commonwealth Office.
+Do you need a visa to travel to Costa Rica?
 Here are some key links for your entry requirements for Costa Rica.

 - Canada Entry Requirements for Costa Rica– no visa needed, a 90-day stay allowed

 - USA Entry Requirements for Costa Rica– no visa, 90 days stay allowed